shenhuiying2017/azure-docs.es-es/articles/sql-data-warehouse/sql-data-warehouse-get-started-create-database-tsql.md

 <properties
-   pageTitle="Creación de un Almacenamiento de datos SQL con TSQL | Microsoft Azure" description="Aprenda a crear una base de datos de Almacenamiento de datos SQL de Azure con TSQL" services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"
+   pageTitle="Create a SQL Data Warehouse with TSQL | Microsoft Azure" description="Learn how to create an Azure SQL Data Warehouse with TSQL" services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"